kaechle/Prototyper/README.md

 # Prototyper

-An opinionated starter kit for building modern web*sites* using SvelteKit and PostCSS.
+A relatively simple starting point for building websites using SvelteKit.